dtedesco1/underlines-web/README.md

 ### Pages

-Just write some markdown in a `.mdx` file, and it will automatically become a properly styled page.
+Just write some markdown in a `.mdx` file (plain Markdown works too), and it will automatically become a properly styled page.

 ```mdx
 # My Page